cs3110/textbook/src/chapters/preface/install.md

 you don't actually have to install OCaml!
 The code on each page is executable in your browser, as described earlier in this [Preface](about).

+If you want to take it a step further but aren't ready to spend time installing OCaml yourself, we provide a [virtual machine](../appendix/vm) with OCaml pre-installed inside a Linux OS.

 But if you want to do OCaml development on your own, you'll need to install it on your machine.
 There's no universally "right" way to do that.
 The instructions below are for Cornell's CS 3110 course, which has goals and needs beyond just